 Timely payment of tuition and fees is the parent's/guardian's responsibility.
-It is anticipated that payment will be made by the due date.
+Blessed Sacrament Catholic School expects that payment will be made by the due date.
 There is no "grace period" for the payment of tuition and fees.
 It is not the responsibility of the school to send notices of delinquent tuition, fees, Falcon's Nest payments, or other amounts owed; nor shall the lack of notice preclude the school from enforcing its payment policies by holding report cards, excluding students, or taking other appropriate action including but not limited to contacting the appropriate authorities.

-In the case of monthly tuition payments, written notice of missed payment will be sent by FACTS.
+In the case of monthly tuition payments, written notice of missed payment will be sent by FACTS via email.
 Blessed Sacrament is under no obligation to send additional notices.